albinvinoy/IEEE-754-Floating-Point/README.md

 How to run this application:

-1. Download the zip file or git clone the url
+1. Download as a zip file or git clone the url
 2. Extract/Unzip the folder
 3. Open the `IEEE754.html` on a web browser